Dominic Tan

 About

 I am a problem-solver who bridges the gap between operational workflows and technical execution.
 Currently pursuing my BSc in Information and Communications Technology, I specialise in aligning diverse stakeholders, optimising complex systems, and guiding digital products from concept to delivery.
+This is my journey so far.

 Singapore University of Social Sciences | Part-time